palform/palform/packages/blog-docs/docs/auth/create-account/index.md

 ## I haven't received a verification email

-Please email us at hey@palform.app from the email you used to sign up, and we'll verify you manually.
+Please email us at mail@support.palform.app from the email you used to sign up, and we'll verify you manually.